chijw/Causal-Forcing/README.md

 ## 🔥 News
+- **2026.2.28** : Add [FAQ section](#faq--blog) regarding hot topics, specifically which is the better Initialization between AR diffusion and causal ODE distillation.
 - **2026.2.11** : We now support **I2V** generation!
 Feel free to try it [here](#new-i2v)!
 - **2026.2.9** : [Infinity-RoPE](https://github.com/yesiltepe-hidir/infinity-rope) adopts Causal Forcing as one of the base models!
 - **2026.2.8** : [Deep Forcing](https://cvlab-kaist.github.io/DeepForcing/) adopts Causal Forcing as one of the base models!